betterscientificsoftware/bssw.io/CuratedContent/PublishingCseSw.md

    their package follows certain best practices of open-source software, including proper licensing and documentation, and helps meet scientific research challenges.

+Moving away from journals that require a manuscript and/or peer review, there are also sites which can provide a DOI for your software with little to no review:
  - [Zenodo](https://zenodo.org)
    Like JOSS, Zenodo can provide a DOI for your software.
    Unlike JOSS, it does not require a review of the software,